CRClothier/Todo-List/README.md

 # Todo-List

 The learning goals of this project are to practice using ES6 standards in Javascript and to implement Webpack.
-This project is recreating part of a todolist app.
+This project is recreating part of a todolist app called minimalist.

 ## Buit With